pigrew/HP663xxCtrl/README.md

-This program controlls the HP/Agilent 66309, 66311, 66319, and 66321 instruments.
+This program controls the HP/Agilent 66309, 66311, 66319, and 66321 instruments.

 The program is unfinished, but works well enough for my use on a 66309D.
-It's only been tested on that particular model, and currently will not work on the other instruments.
+It's only been tested on that particular model, and probably will not work on other models.

 For the moment, I'm putting it on GitHub mostly as a backup copy of the code.
 That said, I hereby license it under the GPLv3.